dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Syn > Sin.

++ Meditating is like installing a debugger in your brain. - Daniel Gross

 + "The reward for conformity is that everyone likes you except yourself." — Rita Mae Brown

 + "The Law of Leaky Abstractions - You get ease of use until you splat flat against the abraction wall."